Datylon

 Datylon's second suggestion for presenting a bar chart

 Subtle drop shadows make it possible to use sequential color palettes with lighter colors that otherwise would disappear in the background color.
-Placing category and data labels side by side at the start of the bars puts the emphasis on the specific values.
+Placing category and data labels side by side at the start of the bars puts emphasis on the specific values.

 Datylon's third suggestion for presenting a bar chart